Web site Design in MS FrontPage

 You can link a web page to several different style sheets.

-This can be useful when you have so many styles on a style sheet it becomes difficult to locate particular styles.
-You might want to divide the styles between different sheets.
+This can be useful when you have so many styles on a style sheet it

 (e.g. text, layout and navigation could all have separate style sheets).